tomazos/cpp-proposals/enumerator-traits.md

 An enumeration type is defined by an _enum-specifier_ that contains an _enumerator-list_.

-We propose to add three additional Property Queries [meta.unary.prop.query] to the Metaprogramming and Type Traits Standard Library that provide compile-time access to the _enumerator-list_ of an enumeration type.
+We propose to add three Property Queries [meta.unary.prop.query] to the Metaprogramming and Type Traits Standard Library that provide compile-time access to the _enumerator-list_ of an enumeration type.

 Specifically: